scverse/ecosystem-packages/README.md

 `language` is the language you write in when using the package: `Python`, `R`, `Julia` or `Rust`.

+`version` is not something you set.
+It is read from PyPI, conda, CRAN or Bioconductor when the registry is built, and refreshed daily, so it always reflects the latest release.

 ## What are the requirements for an ecosystem package?

 For a package to become an approved ecosystem package, it must fulfill all mandatory requirements from the checklist below.